Hes-Siemelink/hes-release-demo-integration/README.md

     docker run -d -p 5050:5000 --name xlr-registry registry:2

-Add to `/etc/hosts` so it can be found from within Docker Desktop's Kubernetes:
+Add to `/etc/hosts` so it can be found from within Docker Desktop's Kubernetes.
+Also add an entry for Release itself so the Remote Runner can find the Release server.

     127.0.0.1 xlr-registry
+    127.0.0.1 digitalai.release.local

 XXX Add: instructions for Windows and mention that you need sudo privileges on max/linux